List of Indigenous Australians in politics and public service: Politicians

 There have been 52 Indigenous members of the ten Australian legislatures.
-Of these, 23 have been elected to the Northern Territory assembly, ten to the Australian Federal Parliament, six to the parliament Western Australia, five to the parliament of Queensland, two each to the parliaments of Tasmania, Victoria and New South Wales, and one each to the parliament of South Australia and the Australian Capital Territory assembly.
+Of these, 23 have been elected to the Northern Territory assembly, ten to the Australian Federal Parliament, six to the parliament of Western Australia, five to the parliament of Queensland, two each to the parliaments of Tasmania, Victoria and New South Wales, and one each to the parliament of South Australia and the Australian Capital Territory assembly.
 Three have served in multiple parliaments.

+As of 2023, Indigenous Australian members of the Senate represented 10.5% of the 76 Senate seats, and 1.9% in the House.
+The total representation is, at 4.8%, proportionally far above the national population of 3.3%.

-Out of the 52 Indigenous Australians elected to any Australian Parliament, 23 have been women.
+Of the 52 Indigenous Australians elected to any Australian parliament, 23 have been women.

-No one of acknowledged Aboriginal or Torres Strait Islander ancestry has yet been a member of the Norfolk Island assembly.
+No-one of acknowledged Aboriginal or Torres Strait Islander ancestry has yet been a member of the Norfolk Island Legislative Assembly.
 Norfolk Island is a part of Australia, formerly occupied briefly by Polynesian seafarers.

 Ernie Bridge was the first Indigenous Australian to become a minister in a government.
 Neville Bonner was the first Indigenous man to become a member of the Federal Parliament, when he was appointed to fill a casual Senate vacancy in 1971.
 In 1972 he was the first Indigenous man to (successfully) run for an election.
 Pat Eatock was the first known Indigenous woman to (unsuccessfully) run for a federal election, in 1972.

 Neville Perkins was the first Indigenous Leader of the Opposition in the Northern Territory, as the leader of the Labour Party from 1977–1981.
 Aden Ridgeway was elected to the Australian Senate in 1998 and served until 2005, and was the only First Nations person serving in Federal Parliament during this time, serving on a number of parliamentary and Senate committees.
 He was the first Aboriginal person to be selected as deputy leader of the Australian Democrats, and was in this role from April 2001 – October 2002.
 Ridgeway was the first Indigenous person to use an Indigenous language in Federal Parliament.
 On 25 August in 1999 in his first speech to the Senate, he stated:"On this special occasion, I make my presence known as an Aborigine and to this chamber I say, perhaps for the first time: Nyandi baaliga Jaingatti.
 Nyandi mimiga Gumbayynggir.
 Nya jawgar yaam Gumbayynggir.
 Translated, it means: My father is Dhunghutti.
 My mother is Gumbayynggir.
 And, therefore, I am Gumbayynggir."Marion Scrymgour was the first Indigenous woman to become a minister and has to date been the highest ranked Indigenous woman in a government, when she became Deputy Chief Minister of the Northern Territory from 2007 until 2009.
 Adam Giles was the first Indigenous Australian to lead a government as Chief Minister of the Northern Territory in 2013.
 Indigenous minister Kyam Maher was appointed Attorney General of South Australia in March 2022.

-Pat Dixon was the first Aboriginal woman elected to Local Government in Australia.
+Pat Dixon was the first Aboriginal woman elected to local government in Australia.